 Plastics and plastic-like products have estrogen-like effects in our bodies.
 This isn’t just limited to BPA.
 It includes dioxins, phthalates, lead, and many others that are found nearly everywhere these days – clothing, makeup and personal care products, building materials, and even our water supply!

-EWG has compiled a “Dirty Dozen” list of the most harmful endocrine disruptors and how to avoid them.
+EWG has also compiled a “Dirty Dozen” list of the most harmful endocrine disruptors and how to avoid them.

 9. Manage Your Stress